DAMPLAB/DAMP-Protocol-Repository/README.md

 ## Export Workflows
 To export a workflow, go to the drop-down menu located at the top left of the Aquarium interface, select **Export Workflows**.
 Select the operation types and libraries for export under the **Workflow Components** panel.

-There are two way to export workflows, one is generating a simple workflow (.aq) file, or you can generate an entire Github repository and webpage for your workflow.
+There are two ways to export workflows, one is generating a simple workflow (.aq) file, or you can generate an entire Github repository and webpage for your workflow.
 Additional export instruction can be found [here](https://www.aquarium.bio/)

 ## Authors
 * **Rita R. Chen** - [rychen58](https://github.com/rychen58)